digimakergo/dmdemo/README.md

 cp -a entity project-a
 ```
 ### Update entities
-After changing config/contenttype.json, you can run below to update entity
+If you have changes on config/contenttype.json, you can run below to update entity
 ```sh
 cd project-a
 dmcli entity